When inflationary perturbations refuse to classicalise: the role of non-Gaussianity in Wigner negativity: Discussion

 Another important lesson to take away is that slow-roll and ultra-slow-roll backgrounds have surprising qualitative differences.
 Again, if one follows the schematic squeezing argument, one would reason that slow roll and ultra-slow roll should be equally classical, since even though what is called the growing and decaying mode switches between the cases, in both backgrounds one mode dominates over the other.
 We see that this is not so.
 One may have also expected a certain symmetry between the slow-roll and ultra-slow-roll results on the basis of the Wands duality~\cite{Wands:1998yp}, which relates the spectra of perturbations in cosmological backgrounds with the same Mukhanov-Sasaki mass term $z''/z$, which can be expressed exactly in terms of Hubble-flow parameters as \bea \frac{z''}{z} = \mathcal{H}^2 \left( 2 - \epsilon_1 + \frac{3}{2} \epsilon_2 - \frac{1}{2} \epsilon_1 \epsilon_2 + \frac{1}{4} \epsilon_2^2 + \frac{1}{2} \epsilon_2 \epsilon_3 \right) \,. \eea Because for both slow-roll ($\epsilon_1,\,\epsilon_2,\,\epsilon_3\ll 1$) and ultra-slow-roll ($\epsilon_1,\,\epsilon_3\ll 1,\,\epsilon_2\simeq -6$) backgrounds one has $z''/z \simeq 2 \mathcal{H}^2$, linear perturbations in these backgrounds have identical spectra when expressed in terms of the Mukhanov-Sasaki variable $v_k = z \mathcal{R}_k$.
 While one does see avatars of this duality in the intermediate steps of the calculation performed above,\footnote{For example, the potential $V(X)$ of Eq.~\eqref{eq:potential:X} and the Bessel index $\nu = |3+\epsilon_2|/2$ for the mode functions in Eq.~\eqref{eq:genRsol} are identical for SR ($\epsilon_2 = 0$) and USR ($\epsilon_2 = - 6$) backgrounds.} it does not survive the non-linear mapping.

 Finally, perhaps the most significant implication of the above results is that the prospect of detecting a genuinely quantum signature of our universe's origins in cosmological observables may be less bleak than previously thought.
 There is, in principle, a substantial degree of ``quantumness'' encoded in the CMB.
 As discussed in Sec.~\ref{sec:intro}, one manifestation of this is the substantial amount of quantum entanglement between opposite Fourier modes, which nevertheless does not lead to significant quantum correlations in real space.
-The appearance of regions of negativity in the Wigner function instead suggests that there should exist observables sensitive to the quantum interferences present in non-slow-roll backgrounds.
-Determining what these observables are should be a major programme going forward.
+The appearance of regions of negativity in the Wigner function instead suggests that there should exist observables sensitive to the quantum interferences present in non-slow-roll backgrounds --- though we stress that establishing the existence of negativity is only a necessary prerequisite to the identification of concrete observables able to reveal it.
+The latter is a separate, more arduous task which we leave to future work.